shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 2. Insert motor 19 into the slot that will *not* have another motor behind it.
 Make sure the servo horn and shaft are aligned to the plastic pin on the opposite side as shown in the image below.

    <img src="" width="50%"/>
-3. Insert four of the M3 square nuts into the square nut slots around the motor and screw them down using the M3x16 screws.
+3. Insert four of the M3 square nuts into the square nut slots around the motor and screw them down using the M3 x 16 mm screws.

 Chest tilt